Spatial data observations focus on locations.

 Spatial data types provide the information that a computer requires to reconstruct the spatial data in digital form.

-In the raster world, we have grid cells representing real world features.
-In the vector world, we have points, lines and polygons that consist of vertices and paths.
+In the raster world, we have grid cells representing real-world features.
+In the vector world, we have points, lines, and polygons that consist of vertices and paths.

 But don’t sweat it:

 Because you can convert vector to raster.
 And vice versa.

 Do you have anything to add?
 Let me know with a comment below.